xfoa/Spud/docs/protocol.md

 There is no explicit protocol version negotiation.
 TLS ALPN (`spud/1`) is used to allow future incompatible iterations to be distinguished at the TLS layer.

-The `SessionInit` message carries all runtime parameters, so adding new fields to it (or new `ControlMsg` variants) is backward-compatible for clients that ignore unknown fields.
+Because `ControlMsg` uses `postcard` (a compact format without field metadata), adding new fields to existing messages or new variants to the enum is **not** backward-compatible with older peers.
+A protocol revision should bump the ALPN identifier (e.g. `spud/2`).